-Icebergs are carried alongside our shores by the Labrador Current at an average drift speed of 0.7 km (0.4miles)/hour but speeds greater than 3.6 km (2.2 mile)/hour have been documented.
+Icebergs are carried alongside our shores by the Labrador Current at an average drift speed of 0.7 km (0.4miles)/hour.
+However, speeds greater than 3.6 km (2.2 mile)/hour have been documented.
 They are among the fastest moving bergs in the world

 When Are The Best Times To See Icebergs?

-In Labrador, peak iceberg season runs between April and July and in Newfoundland, between early/mid-May and late June/early July.
+In Labrador, peak iceberg season runs between April and July.
+In Newfoundland, between early/mid-May and late June/early July.
 These time-frames vary due to environmental conditions.

 Where Are The Ideal Iceberg Vantage Points?

-Fortunately for us, as passionate promoters of rural tourism and off the beaten path, sustainable travel, the ideal spots for seeing icebergs are ‘around da bay‘ (a colloquial term for rural NL).
+Fortunately for us, as passionate promoters of rural tourism and ‘off the beaten path’ travel, the ideal spots for seeing icebergs are ‘around da bay‘ (a colloquial term for rural NL).